Have You Spent Years Struggling to Stay Focused, Organized and On Task?

 I think that I may have ADHD, but don’t see how I can afford the cost of a diagnosis or the cost of the therapy or medication that will be needed if I am.

 It is important to first be accurately diagnosed to determine if medication and/or therapy is even appropriate.
 There are research proven psychological tests that can help determine if you really do have ADHD.
 If you are diagnosed with ADHD and medication and therapy are prescribed, you must ask yourself what’s the value of feeling and functioning more fully now and in the long-term.
 This is your life and your well being.
 Getting help to manage your ADHD may be one of the most important investments you make.
 Many people come to BPS having worked with other therapists who were not trained to properly diagnosis or treat ADHD or who they couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced in treating ADHD and whose personality is a good match with yours.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match you with a therapist who is trained and experienced in treating ADHD and whose personality is a good match with yours.
 Once you find that good match, making a commitment to yourself is the investment of a lifetime – imagine being much happier on a regular basis and ask yourself what that is worth.
 If money still is an issue, you can talk with your BPS therapist or psychiatrist to see if they work on a sliding scale.
 BPS may also be able to help you find lower cost options in the community.